 As discussed in Note 19, the Series D Preferred Units are convertible into common units at the option of the holder at any time on or after June 29, 2028.
 As such, we calculated the dilutive effect of the Series D Preferred Units using the if-converted method.
-For the year ended December 31, 2018, the effect of the assumed conversion of the 23,246,650 Series D Preferred Units outstanding as of December 31, 2018 was antidilutive; therefore, we did not include such conversion in the computation of diluted net (loss) income per common unit.
+The effect of the assumed conversion of the Series D Preferred Units outstanding was antidilutive for each of the years ended December 31, 2019 and 2018; therefore, we did not include such conversion in the computation of diluted net (loss) income per common unit.